 Traditional pesticides threaten not only the health of your yard, but also your family and pets.
 When treating your lawn, it’s important to go with a naturally sourced alternative.
 (Tip: The best time to treat is early morning or in the evening—this helps prevent evaporation, and gives the natural repellent/pesticide sufficient time to soak into your yard).
 Follow these guidelines:

 - Thoroughly spray the entire yard.
 Spray all hedges, shrubbery, flower gardens, bases of trees, and anywhere else bugs might hide.

-- When spraying, pay special attention to the perimeter of your yard, including all fencing, foundations and brick barriers.
-This will prevent bugs from re-entering your yard after treatment.
+- When spraying, pay special attention to the perimeter of your yard, including all fencing, foundations. and brick barriers.
+This will help prevent bugs from re-entering your yard after treatment.

-- Spray front, back and side yards all in one session.
-It’s important that all areas are treated within a short window to prevent bugs from migrating to other sections of your yard.
+- Spray front, back, and side yards all in one session.
+It’s important that all areas are treated within a short window to prevent bugs from migrating to other sections of the yard.